axelv/TF_LadderEstimator/README.md

 - batch normalization
 - activation

-The order of layers and their size fully parametrized!
+The order of layers and their size fully parametrized.
+This makes them fully customable!
 However, the convolutional layers are automatically padded with zeros to prevent deconvolution artifacts [Deconvolution and Checkerboard Artifacts - A Odena, V Dumoulin, C Olah](https://distill.pub/2016/deconv-checkerboard/)

 A nice intro on Ladder Networks is available on YouTube:
 - <a href="http://www.youtube.com/watch?feature=player_embedded&v=ZlyqNiPFu2s